Looking back, around and ahead

 This a key topic in my life.
 Spirituality is a never-ending journey, especially for open-minded people who want to learn and who question things.
 The things that I think and believe now are rooted in what I discovered early on, but have evolved significantly over the years.
 I did (and still do) a lot of reading, in a lot of different areas.
 Essentially, I’m an Anthroposophist, with strands of Buddhism (Tibetan mostly), Golden Dawn, Hinduism and Taoism shot though, plus a lot of fairy dust from all the other stuff I’ve read, experienced and absorbed.

-I read Castaneda, Grof and Kafka in 7th and 8th grade, my grandmother gave me a copy of the Ouspensky’s 4th way when I was 11 or so.
+I read Castaneda, Grof and Kafka in 7th and 8th grade, and my grandmother gave me a copy of Ouspensky’s 4th way when I was 11 or so.
+I started doing palmistry and casting horoscopes around this time too, my mom had a Rider-Waite deck lying around, and we went to TM.
 As a high schooler, I read 2150 A.D. and The Ultimate Frontier.
-I was also part of a pretty liberal teen group at church, and the explorer post I was in had some people who were into this stuff as well.
+I was also part of a pretty liberal teen group at church, and the explorer post I was in had some people who were into this stuff too.

-In college I took an Eastern religions class, and discovered Crowley and Steiner (I found these 2 books in the library-Book of Thoth and Knowledge of Higher Worlds respectively).
+I took an Eastern religions class in college, and discovered Crowley and Steiner (I found these 2 books in the library-Book of Thoth and Knowledge of Higher Worlds respectively).
 These two were extremely influential into my next directions, though I really couldn’t delve deeply into Steiner at that young age (it was good enough to know it was there, I guess).
-In England, I got into the Golden Dawn and started moving back to original source material-the Tao Te Ching, Tibetan Book of the Dead, Bhagavad-Gita, Dhammapada and I Ching, to name a few.
+In England, I got into the Golden Dawn and started moving back to original source material-the Tao Te Ching, Bardo Thodol, Bhagavad-Gita, Dhammapada and I Ching, to name a few.

 I’ve seen the Mevlevi Sufis twice, and resonate well with the Sufi Sema ritual.
 After I moved to L.A., I had a close friend who was into this too, and we explored some of the GD stuff together.